Below are general guidelines for adopting a county for the NCALHN or a special topic, or even a town, such as Historic Bath.

 Familiarize yourself with the mission and the purpose of the project.
 For more information on

 the American Local History Network (ALHN), please visit the national website

 We have a few requirements for county, town, and topic webmasters.
 These are required by both me, the North Carolina state coordinator

 and also the national level of the organization.

-- Each site is independant and linked in a network or like minded people who are trying to make genealogy and history more widely available to the public.
+Each site is independant and linked in a network of like minded people who are trying to make genealogy and history more widely available to the public.

 Once you have decided with county, town, or special topic to adopt, please let me know.